 I also made a snow angel because I am fundamentally a child at heart.

-When we began our drive, we were actually told that the final few miles of the road were still closed because of snow, but when we reached the turn-around point, we were told that they were finishing plowing and were about to open the last stretch within the hour.
+When we began our drive up Pikes Peak, we were actually told that the final few miles of the road were still closed because of snow, but when we reached the turn-around point, we were told that they were finishing plowing and were about to open the last stretch within the hour.
 We decided to wait for it and found a parking spot.
 We’d been up since 4:30 am EST (which translates to 2:30 am local time), so we took the opportunity to grab a quick nap in the car.
 After dozing off for about 20 minutes, I opened my eyes to see the first few cars heading up the road.
 I quickly woke my boyfriend up and we joined the convoy to the top.

-We of course took a picture with the iconic summit sign (the elevation listed is actually off by a few feet because the official measure was changed).
+We of course took a picture with the iconic summit sign (fun fact: the elevation listed is actually off by a few feet because the official measure was changed).
 The coolest part was being up above the clouds.
 I’ve seen them from above while flying before, but I’ve never experienced anything like that with my feet firmly planted on the ground.
 This was definitely a worthwhile reward for driving to the top of Pikes Peak.

 We happened to be standing right by the train tracks as the cog railway arrived.
 I loved the pretty red paint job.
 It looked gorgeous set against the bright blue skies.

 We were pretty exhausted and dehydrated at this point, so we began the trip back down after taking our pictures.
 If you’ve never done mountain driving before, this is where things get tricky.
 Keep reading for my tips for controlling your speed for non-mountain drivers.
-Take your time heading down so that driving Pikes Peak isn’t the last thing you do.
+Take your time heading down so that driving the Pikes Peak highway isn’t the last thing you do.

 We made one stop on the way down to grab a snack and drink.
 We’d brought water bottles with us, but weren’t able to fill them up as drinking fountains weren’t available and by this point we were pretty dehydrated.
 The cute little building was a welcome source of much-needed sustenance.
 It’s also the spot where rangers do brake checks to make sure that descending vehicles aren’t overheating their brakes (you can actually start them on fire if you don’t drive downhill properly).

-Getting to Pikes Peak
+Getting to Pikes Peak in Colorado Springs

 The entrance to the Pikes Peak road is about fifteen minutes west of Colorado Springs.
 Use US 24 to head toward Manatou Springs.